Wondering how to start a blog in India?

 Step 5: Install WordPress on your blog

-Follow this in-depth video tutorial that walks you through the process of installing a blog on Bluehost step-by-step:
+Follow this video tutorial that walks through the process of setting up your new blog in India using Namecheap step-by-step:

 Step 6: Design your WordPress blog

-After running through the 1-click blog installation, you will get to see your new WordPress dashboard.
-Here’s how it look:
+After running through the WordPress setup wizard from Namecheap’s Cpanel, you will get to see your new WordPress dashboard like this:

 #1.
 Reset your admin password

 Weak and default passwords can make your blog vulnerable.
-So you must create a hard-to-crack password for your blog.
+So create a hard-to-crack password and lock it safe.

-You can do that by accessing your profile from the dashboard’s top-right area.
+By accessing your profile from the dashboard’s top-right area, you can do that.
 And then, scroll down to the Account Management section, as shown in the image below.